Environmental Protection Agency (EPA).

 In making its tolerance decisions, EPA seeks to harmonize U.S. tolerances with international standards whenever possible, consistent with U.S. food safety standards and agricultural practices.
 EPA considers the international maximum residue limits (MRLs) established by the Codex Alimentarius Commission (Codex), as required by FFDCA section 408(b)(4).
 The Codex Alimentarius is a joint United Nations Food and Agriculture Organization/World Health Organization food standards program, and it is recognized as an international food safety standards-setting organization in trade agreements to which the United States is a party.
 EPA may establish a tolerance that is different from a Codex MRL; however, FFDCA section 408(b)(4) requires that EPA explain the reasons for departing from the Codex level.

-The Codex has not established any MRLs for nitrapyrin.
+Codex has not established any MRLs for residues of nitrapyrin.

 C. Revisions to Petitioned-For Tolerances

 EPA is establishing a tolerance on “rapeseed, seed” rather than the requested tolerance on “canola, seed” to be consistent with the terminology the Agency uses for that commodity.
 Also, although the petitioner requested a separate tolerance for canola, meal, EPA has determined that the tolerance established for rapeseed, seed will adequately cover residues in canola, meal.
 Based on the highest average field trial (HAFT) value from canola seed raw agricultural commodity (RAC) field trials, including combined residues of nitrapyrin and 6-CPA (0.151 ppm), and utilizing the processing factor (1.5X), the expected residues in meal are lower than the tolerance on rapeseed, seed.
 Therefore, the separate tolerance on canola meal is unnecessary.